shrikant-kushwah/ResumeGenerator/README.md

 # Resume Generator

-ReactJS Basic Resume Generator which will generate customized Resume in few minutes on your requirements.
+ReactJS Resume Generator which will generate customized Resume in few minutes on your requirements.
 Live resume editor.

 [Visit Now](https://resume-generator-steel.vercel.app/)